 In the exhibition "Camille Pissarro.
-The Studio of Modernism", a distinctive sound art experience called "Pissarro Sounds" offers a sensory exploration of the artist's life and work.
-With the help of binaural spatial sonics and precise location tracking, visitors are immersed in three-dimensional sound spaces generated based on their position in the space.
+The Studio of Modernism", a distinctive sound art experience called "Pissarro Sounds" offered a sensory exploration of the artist's life and work.
+With the help of binaural spatial sonics and precise location tracking, visitors were immersed in three-dimensional sound spaces generated based on their position in the space.
 This installation, commissioned by the museum, was created by the artist Moritz Fehr.
 It is the first public application of the Innosuisse research project "Immersive Audio Guiding System" (IAGS), a collaboration of the FHNW School of Music, iart and Idee und Klang Audio Design.